Montoya/snaps-guide/snaps.md

 You should now be serving both (1) the front-end and (2) the snap locally.
 Time to check it out in action with MetaMask Flask at [`http://localhost:3000/`](http://localhost:3000/).

 1. Click the Connect button and the MetaMask Flask extension should pop up and require you to approve the template snap's permissions.
-2. Once connected, try out the Send message button to display a custom message within a confirmation screen in MetaMask.
+2. Once connected, try out the Send message button to display a custom message within a dialog in MetaMask.

 You've now successfully connected, installed, and interacted with your snap.